 header with the entries in signing_table

-To simplify REST services integration, Rspamd supports dkim signing based solely on HTTP request headers.
-To use this feature one can use the boolean setting called use_http_headers
+To simplify REST services integration, Rspamd offers the option of DKIM signing based solely on HTTP request headers.
+To utilize this feature, simply enable the use_http_headers

-.
-When this mode is enabled Rspamd ignores all other ways to sign message and wait merely for the specified request headers (not email headers!):
+setting.
+When this mode is activated, Rspamd disregards all other methods of signing messages and only looks for the designated request headers (not email headers!):

 Header | Definition |